CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 #### APP.3.1.A11 Secure connection of background systems

-Background systems of web applications where functionality and data are outsourced SHOULD be sufficiently protected.
+Background systems of web applications where functionalities and data are outsourced SHOULD be adequately protected.
 Access to background systems SHOULD only be possible via defined interfaces and defined systems.
 The traffic between the users and the web application (s) and other services and the background systems SHOULD be regulated by security gateways (firewalls).
 In addition, the traffic SHOULD be encrypted.
 Web application access to background systems SHOULD also be done with minimal rights.

 When using an Enterprise Service Bus (ESB), ensure that all services authenticate to the ESB before they are allowed access.
 There SHOULD be a separate logical network segment for the ESB.
 Access to the ESB SHOULD only be possible through the connected applications and services.
 All access to the ESB SHOULD be authenticated and encrypted when communicating across site and network boundaries.